wp-statistics/wp-statistics/readme.txt

 * Added: Honey pot option to detect crawlers.
 * Added: Robot threshold option.
 * Added: Hit count for visitors is now recorded and displayed.
-* Added: Top Visitors today widget and page
+* Added: Top Visitors today widget and page.
 * Fixed: GeoIP exclusion logic didn't work as the location information was not set before it was applied, moved it to the appropriate location.
 * Fixed: Incorrect setting names for country include/excludes as well as hosts.
 * Fixed: Page URI length could exceed the database storage limit and cause duplicate entry warnings, URI is now truncated before being stored.